His Early Life and Quest for Knowledge

 Institutionalizing the Field of Black History

-As Woodson immersed himself in the world of education, he noticed the prevailing ignorance and lack of information concerning black life and history.
+As Woodson immersed himself in the world of education, he noticed the prevailing ignorance and lack of information concerning Black life and history.
 In an attempt to correct such an obvious oversight, Woodson, on September 9,1915, co-founded the Association for the Study of Negro Life and History, Inc., now known as the Association for the Study of African American Life and History, Inc. (ASALH).
-The organization aimed to inform the American public about the contributions of black Americans in the formation of the country, its history, and culture.
-In July 1922, when Woodson moved into his home at 1538 9th Street, N.W. in Washington, D.C., he located the association's headquarters on the first floor.
+The organization aimed to inform the American public about the contributions of Black Americans in the formation of the country, its history, and culture.
+On July 18, 1922, he purchased his home at 1538 Ninth Street, N.W. in Washington, D.C., and he located the association's headquarters on the first floor.
 He resided on the third floor of the home until his death on April 3, 1950.

-While running the organization, Woodson also took on many other roles within the academic world.
+While running the organization, he also took on many other roles within the academic world.
 He taught at both the public school and collegiate levels, trained researchers and other staff at the organization, and wrote books and articles on the subject that was his life’s work.
 Woodson held the position of Dean at the School of Liberal Arts and Head of the Graduate Faculty at Howard University from 1919 to 1920.
 He also served as Dean at West Virginia Collegiate Institute, now known as West Virginia State University.
 Although he was well-respected and sought after in the academic arena, he retired from teaching in 1922 to devote his full attention to ASALH, research, writing, and grooming young scholars for the historical profession.

 Woodson also started the academic publication The Journal of Negro History in 1916 and The Negro History Bulletin in 1937.
 In 1921, he founded the Associated Publishers, Inc., a publishing company that took on works that other companies would not, such as the writings of Black scholars and women on African American and African Diaspora history.

 A Champion of Women and a Mentor to Many